Rodgrad/Nutrient-Finder-with-language-support-Google-translate-API/README.md

 # Translate labels

-I have avoided using Google API to translate labels to keep expenses low, but it can be done by same translate function as for example in file apis_jquery_public.js on line 28
+I have avoided using Google API to translate labels to keep expenses low, but it can be done by same translate function as for example in file apis_jquery_public.js on line 28 just replace 'Food' label with translate('Food', 'en', 'hr') and it will translate label 'Food' to Croatian word for  food.